patooworld/PWCloud/Extension-Authoring.md

 **Extensibility References**

-Please see [Extensibility References](https://github.com/Microsoft/sqlopsstudio/wiki/Getting-started-with-Extensibility) to learn about SQL Operations Studio Extensibility API.
-You can also see examples of how to use the API in existing [samples](https://github.com/Microsoft/sqlopsstudio/tree/master/samples).
+Please see [Extensibility References](https://github.com/Microsoft/azuredatastudio/wiki/Getting-started-with-Extensibility) to learn about Azure Data Studio Extensibility API.
+You can also see examples of how to use the API in existing [samples](https://github.com/Microsoft/azuredatastudio/tree/master/samples).

 **Debugging Extension**